-Extensions are X specific plugins available for download for all customers with a validated purchase of X. You can easily download and manage all of your Extensions directly from the WordPress admin area under X. This article covers documentation for the Content Dock Extension and goes into detail on certain features where needed.
+Extensions are X and Pro specific plugins available for download for all customers with a validated purchase of X or Pro.
+You can easily download and manage all of your Extensions directly from the WordPress admin area under X > Validation or Pro > Validation.
+This article covers documentation for the Content Dock Extension and goes into detail on certain features where needed.

 Enabling the Extension

 After installing and activate Content Dock, you'll find it's settings under the X menu item if X is installed and activated, or the Pro menu item if Pro is installed and activated.

 From the main Content Dock settings screen you can choose to disable or enable the plugin as needed:

 Selecting the enable checkbox will bring up the Settings meta box below.
 This is where you will adjust any options for the plugin and input your data as needed.

 What Content Dock does

 Content dock allows you to show a widget on a scroll or after a set period of time.
 You can see some examples of Content Dock in action over on our demo site for the plugin.